kasibanteg/Blockchain-Freight-SupplyChain/README.md

 | **Finance**   | Manage payments and view financial reports     | finance_user    | your_password_here  |
 | **Sales**     | Manage bookings, quotations, and client interactions | sales1          | your_password_here  |

-> Table1: **Note:** For security, real passwords are not included.
+> Table 1: **Note:** For security, real passwords are not included.
 Admins can create users or set test credentials in the Django admin panel.

 ## Dependencies